 Commonwealth of Kentucky Division of Mechanical Services

-The project identified the need for revised sequences of operations, reclamation of 40,000 cfm in unidentified exhaust, CAV/VAV retrofits, central plant chiller replacement among other needed improvements.
+Our mechanical systems investigations included operating conditions documentation and the functional testing of utility services and air distribution.
+Paladin identified the need for revised sequences of operations, the reclamation of 40,000 cfm in unidentified exhaust, CAV/VAV retrofits, and central plant chiller replacement.

 The work Paladin completes at the lab involves multiple phases intended to establish clear causality of system issues prior to implementing a commissioning or engineering solution.
 This is particularly important to the Commonwealth of Kentucky in order to preserve capital budgets and ensure that funds are applied to the highest and best use.

 To keep the improvements in place, each of Paladin’s projects has involved extensive owner training and legacy documentation.
 Owner training modules are customized describing how to run the building in multiple scenarios.
 Legacy documents are specific to the building and include items like room-by-room air flows, record sequences of operations, and continuously updated current facility requirements.

 In the first project Paladin completed at the Centralized Lab, Paladin’s solutions and whole building approach reduced the annual energy consumption by 16.9% (approximately $200,000/year).

 Subsequent efforts have seen those savings retained and steadily increasing over the years.

 In 10+ years, the Commonwealth has seen a 20% energy reduction.
 And even though the price per kilowatt hour has increased from $0.051 in 2009 to $0.077 in 2020—an increase of over 50%—the total cost of electricity per year has increased by only 11%.